At ProductPlan, I frequently get questions about agile roadmap planning. How should you balance long-term strategic planning with short-term agility?

 1. How do you balance agile uncertainty with roadmap planning at a growing small or medium-sized company?

 It’s important for product managers to not make the mistake of thinking that because they have a roadmap, they’re not agile.
 Those two concepts actually work in tandem.
-You need a roadmap to set the strategic goals for your company, but you still have a lot of freedom to move things around within those goals.
+You need an agile roadmap to set the strategic goals for your company, but you still have a lot of freedom to move things around within those goals.

 There are a couple of points that I’ll make around this: